microsoft/api-guidelines/graph/patterns/change-tracking.md

 }
 ```

-> Note: the response contains an `@odata.nextLink` instance annotation with the watermark only when all the changes are enumerated.
-If more changes need to be enumerated, the response instead contains an `@odata.skipLink` instance annotation the application can request right away to get the next page.
+> Note: the response contains an `@odata.deltaLink` instance annotation with the watermark only when all the changes are enumerated.
+If more changes need to be enumerated, the response instead contains an `@odata.nextLink` instance annotation the application can request right away to get the next page.

 ### CSDL example